Challenge Island logo

 Good

-Challenge Island earns a Good Stability Score.
-Three-year turnover of 1.74% is well below the typical Children's Services franchise (around 4%), placing the brand toward the low end among the 67 peers.
-Out of 8 total exits, ceased operations dominated with 5, alongside 2 terminations, 1 non-renewal, and no franchisor buybacks.
+Challenge Island earns an Excellent Stability Score.
+Three-year turnover of 1.15% is well below the typical Children's Services franchise (around 3%).
+Out of 5 total exits across the three reported years, terminations dominated with 4, alongside no non-renewals, no franchisor buybacks, and 1 ceased operations.

 Unit Growth Analysis